rmldj/hcp-utils/docs/index.md

 ```

 Here as an argument we give just one example filename and `hcp_utils` will try to load all other versions for both hemispheres and the sulcal depth file assuming HCP like naming conventions (the `.R.pial` part here).

-Let's look at the same data but now on the inflated single subject surface:
+Let's look at the same data as previously, but now on the inflated single subject surface:

 ```
 plotting.view_surf(mesh_sub.inflated, hcp.cortex_data(Xn[29]),